hftbattle/documentation/en/local_pack/add_strategy.md

 ## Adding a strategy

 Once you decide to try more ideas and develop more strategies, one strategy - one file approach may become difficult to maintain.
-Let’s talk how to add new strategies in the off-line development package.
+Let’s have a look how to add new strategies in the off-line development package.

 - [C++](#cpp)
 - [Python](#python)